-The costs of providing various programs and other activities have been summarized on a functional basis in the statement of activities and in the statement of expenses.
+The costs of providing various programs and other activities have been summarized on a functional basis in the statements of activities and in the statements of expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-The Organization allocates salaries, payroll taxes and benefits, and consultants based on estimated time and effort.
-Other expenses, such as depreciation and amortization, computer, website and information technology, and printing are allocated based on usage.
-The Organization classifies expenses, which are not directly related to a specific program, as Management and General expenses.
+The Organization allocates salaries, payroll taxes and employee benefits, and consultants based on estimated time and effort.
+Other expenses, such as depreciation and amortization, office expenses, computer, website and information technology, and printing are allocated based on usage.
+The Organization classifies expenses which are not directly related to a specific program as Management and General expenses.